sbinet/go-svn2git/README.md

 ### Repository Updates ###

-As of go-svn2git 2.0 there is a new feature to pull in the latest changes from SVN into your git repository created with go-svn2git.
+There is a feature to pull in the latest changes from SVN into your git repository created with go-svn2git.
 This is a one way sync, but allows you to use svn2git as a mirroring tool for your SVN repositories.

 The command to call is: